11BelowStudio/RAID-DynamicLocalization/README.md

 * Strings
   * Same behaviour as in vanilla RAID-SuperBLT
-* Arrays
+* Tables/arrays
-  * _DLC_ will pick a value at random from the array, and perform the appropriate action on that value.
+  * _DLC_ will pick a value at random from the table, and perform the appropriate action on that value.
 * Zero-argument functions
   * _DLC_ will run that function each time the localized string needs localization, and will perform the appropriate action on the returned value.

 And yes, _DLC_ supports comically-excessive nesting of these datatypes!
-* Arrays may contain Strings, zero-argument functions, or more arrays!
+* Tables may contain Strings, zero-argument functions, or more tables!
-* Zero-argument functions may return Strings, arrays, or other zero-argument functions!
+* Zero-argument functions may return Strings, tables, or other zero-argument functions!
 * Any combo works, as long as it eventually returns a String.

 #### And how does that benefit mod authors?